manuparra/redmine_workload/README.markdown

 A complete rewrite of the original workload-plugin from Rafael Calleja.
-The plugin calculates how much work each user would have to do per day in order to hit the deadlines for all his issues.
+The plugin calculates how much work each user would have to do per day in order to hit the deadlines for all his issues and it show project and task in a full view for the selected users.

-To be able to do this calculation, the issues start date, due date and estimated time must be filled in.
-Issues that have not filled in one of these fields will be shown in the overview, but the workload resulting from these issues will be ignored.

 #### Installation